eladiw/fabrikate-sample-app/README.md

 * Istio based canary deployment configuration of the Project Jackson API microservice
 * Multicluster support

+## How to adjust the canary deployment traffic wights with Fabrikate

+1. Download version 0.3.0 or greater of [Fabrikate](https://github.com/Microsoft/fabrikate/releases)
+2. From the root of this repository run the following command

+`fab set --subcomponent services.project-jackson.jackson-api service.canaryWeight=15`

-## How to adjust the canary deployment traffic weights
+## How to adjust the canary deployment traffic weights manually

 1. Navigate to the [common.yaml](services/project-jackson/jackson-api/config/common.yaml) file.
 2. Modifiy the `stableWeight` and `canaryWeight` values.
 (Below sure they total to 100)